 Club Girl Tech: http://www.tech-girls.org This site is a great site the empowerment of girls.
 It is about nurturing their interest in STEM.
 Here you will find activities that will nurture their interest in technology and engage their curiosity.
 This site wants to convert technology users to technology creators and activists.

-Cyberkids/Cyberteens: http://www.cyberkids.com http://www.cyberteens.com/ctmain.html Are you a budding composer, writer or artist looking for a place to publish your masterpiece?
+Cyberkids/Cyberteens: http://www.cyberkids.com and http://www.cyberteens.com/ctmain.html Are you a budding composer, writer or artist looking for a place to publish your masterpiece?
 This site, created by Mountain Lake Software, Inc. offers kids and teens the opportunity to submit their work online and also the chance to enter writing and art contests and chat with other teens.

 Fact Monster Almanac: http://www.factmonster.com This reference tool is great for all children to find information about the world, U.S., sports, people, life and science.
 You can also find the latest news facts and what happened in history today.
 A homework center is available.